Yusreen/Predicting-the-Customer-Lifetime-Value-CLV-of-a-small-cafe/README.md

-# Customer Lifetime Value (CLV) Calculation for a small local Cafe

 ## Project Overview

 Customer Lifetime Value (CLV) is a crucial metric for businesses to understand how valuable each customer is over their entire relationship with the brand.
 For a cafe, CLV can help determine how much revenue a customer will likely generate, allowing for targeted marketing, personalized offers, and improving customer retention strategies.